ahmad-cit22/url-shortener-laravel/README.md

 - Open your browser and navigate to http://localhost:8000.
 - Click "Shorten URL" to generate a shortened version of a long URL.
+- To store & manage your URLs, you need to register.
 - After registration & login, use the "Dashboard" navigation button to view & manage your URLs.
 - Click "View" button to view the original URL, shortened URL, and click statistics.
 - Click "Edit" button to modify an existing shortened URL.
 - Click "Delete" to remove a shortened URL from the system.

 ---

+## Testing

+This project includes a suite of automated tests to ensure the application functions correctly.
+You can run the tests using the following command:

+    ```bash
+    php artisan test

+## Test Cases

+The following test cases are included in the project:

+1. **Any User Can Shorten URL:** Validates that any user can shorten a valid URL.
+2. **Authenticated User Can See Dashboard:** Checks access to the dashboard for authenticated users.
+3. **Authenticated User Can Delete URL:** Verifies that users can delete their own URLs.
+4. **Unauthorized User Cannot Delete URL:** Ensures users cannot delete URLs that don't belong to them.
+5. **Short URL Redirects to Original URL:** Tests that a shortened URL redirects to the original.
+6. **Invalid URL Cannot Be Shortened:** Ensures invalid URLs are not accepted.

 ## Contributing